-Potential deferred tax assets of £303,000 (2019: £572,000) for accelerated capital allowances, and £3,308,000 (2019: £525,000) for timing of cash element of cashflow hedges have not been recognised because there is no certainty that the assets will crystalise in the foreseeable future.
+All deferred tax has been recognised in 2021.
+In 2020 a potential deferred tax asset of \pm 303,000 for decelerated capital allowances, and \pm 3,308,000 for timing of cash element of cashflow hedges were not recognised because there was no certainty that the assets would crystalise in the foreseeable future.

-14 Intangible assets
+13 Intangible assets